-Where Can I Find CPR Certification Near Me?
+Where Can I Get CPR Training Near Me?

-The American Heart Association has a Course Locator tool http://cpr.heart.org/AHAECC/CPRAndECC/FindACourse/UCM_473162_Find-A-Course.jsp that’s easy to use.
-Just enter your city or Zip code, ant it’ll tell you what classes are near you—as well as other details, such as the dates of upcoming classes, the names of instructors, phone numbers and email addresses, and even the number of seats available.
+The American Heart Association has a Course Locator tool that’s easy to use.
+Just type in your zip code or city and state, and it’ll show you what courses are near you—as well as class times, schedules, and email addresses and phone numbers for the school.

 Your local school.